jmjatlanta/bitshares-core-wiki/Git-Flow.md

    doesn't harm if check again.
    3. Bump docs sub-module which links to wiki.
 1. A "release" branch is created based on "develop" or "hardfork".
+2. Update Doxyfile with the last version tag.
-2. The "release" branch is merged into "testnet".
+3. The "release" branch is merged into "testnet".
-3. For a hardfork release, the hardfork date is adapted directly on the testnet branch.
+4. For a hardfork release, the hardfork date is adapted directly on the testnet branch.
-4. The "testnet" branch is tagged as test-<i>version</i>.
+5. The "testnet" branch is tagged as test-<i>version</i>.
-5. Bugfixes for the release are created on the "release" branch and merged into "testnet".
+6. Bugfixes for the release are created on the "release" branch and merged into "testnet".
 Additional test-<i>version</i>s are tagged as needed.
-6. After sufficient testing, the release must be approved.
+7. After sufficient testing, the release must be approved.
 In the case of a hardfork release, witness approval is required.
-7. After approval, the mainnet hardfork date is decided and set in the "release" branch.
+8. After approval, the mainnet hardfork date is decided and set in the "release" branch.
-8. The "release" branch is merged into "master", and a *version* tag is created on "master".
+9. The "release" branch is merged into "master", and a *version* tag is created on "master".
 Create tag by git command line and then point the release to the created tag in github.
 This is needed for Docker to catch the new code.
-9. The "release" branch is merged back into "develop" and "hardfork".
+10. The "release" branch is merged back into "develop" and "hardfork".
-10. The "release" branch is merged into "testnet".
+11. The "release" branch is merged into "testnet".
 This will produce a merge conflict for the hardfork dates, which must be resolved without changing the testnet hardfork date.
-11. Update `Doxyfile` with the last version tag.
-Update online code documentation by using updated `Doxyfile` as config file in the `master` branch.
+12. Update online code documentation by using updated `Doxyfile` as config file in the `master` branch.
 Send pull request to https://github.com/bitshares/doxygen.bitshares.org with new content in html format.
 Send pull to https://github.com/bitshares/dev.bitshares.works with new content in xml format.
-12. Update date of last core [download page of bitshares.org site](https://github.com/bitshares/bitshares.org/blob/master/download.php).
+13. Update date of last core [download page of bitshares.org site](https://github.com/bitshares/bitshares.org/blob/master/download.php).
-13. Create binaries for linux, macos and windows.
+14. Create binaries for linux, macos and windows.
 Once the tag name is known create binaries for this 3 OS.
 Attach them to release notes.
 Example: https://github.com/bitshares/bitshares-core/releases/tag/3.0.0
 Binaries names for this release:
 - Linux: BitShares-core-3.0.0-Linux-cli-tools.tar.gz